Finch and Small Bird Health Care

 You should always treat your birds with Vetafarm Ronivet 12% for finches and small birds 1 month prior to molting season or 1 month prior to breeding your birds and repeat the Ronivet treatment every 4 to 5 weeks during the breeding season and treat them on a regular basis about once every 6 to 8 weeks when the birds are not breeding.
 This is to clear up any inflammation in the intestines so your birds can absorb the nutrients in their diet better.
 Canker inflames the intestines and prevents them from working properly and does contribute to feather loss, poor breeding behavior, egg binding and a host of other problems that can occur with a weakened bird.
 Canker can eventually kill your birds, more so when breeding, molting or in stressful conditions such as transporting.
 Vetafarms Ronivet if used as we recomend will dramatically reduce your baby bird mortality rate.
 The Ronivet can be mixed into a cocktail with all our Frisky Finches liquid supplements noted above at a rate of 1 TEA-SPOON per gallon of fresh water.
 Under normal conditions treatment for 5 to 7 days is recommended.
 Do not exceed 14 days.
 TO MIX WITH FORCED FEATHER GROWTH COCKTAIL ADD RONIVET 12% FOR 14 DAYS, then continue using the forced feather growth cocktail (without the Ronivet) for an additional 1 to 2 weeks till pin feathers appear and start growing.
 Then return to the daily cocktail formula.
 If treating your birds while breeding the Ronivet will not hurt your birds hatchlings or young birds that have fledged the nest.
 In fact it will likely help keep them from dieing if they have canker.
 There is info on my site about how to identify this infection by your birds droppings to help you recognize if they need to be treated.
 If your mixing Ronivet in your supplement cocktail you should always keep it refrigerated and mix a fresh cocktail after 7 days.

-There are 5 basic liquid supplements that I use which you can give your birds to feather them back up, prepare them for breeding and keep them healthy…
+There are several basic liquid supplements that I use which you can give your birds to feather them back up, prepare them for breeding and keep them healthy as noted above…